Prevent

 What is the Prevent Duty?

 Prevent is part of the government’s overall counter-terrorism strategy which is called CONTEST.
-The aim of Prevent is to reduce the threat from terrorism by stopping people becoming terrorists or supporting terrorism.
+Prevent aims to reduce the threat of terrorism by stopping people from becoming terrorists or supporting terrorism.

 The Prevent strategy has three specific objectives: